destination-earth/DestinE_ESA_GFTS/forecast-data/README.md

 # Destination Earth Data Download and Processing

 This repository contains scripts for downloading and processing data from the Destination Earth (DestinE) Digital Twin of the Ocean through the Polytope API.

 ## Project Structure

-- `download-data.py`: Script for downloading ocean data using the Polytope API
-- `read_grib.py`: Utilities for reading and processing GRIB files using xarray
 - `desp-authentication.py`: Authentication setup for the DESP platform
+- `download-data-by-geom.py`: Script for downloading ocean data for a specific polygon geometry using the Polytope API.
+Downloads sea surface temperature and salinity data for a defined area in the North Atlantic between 2025-2040.
+- `average-dt-data.py`: Script for processing and analyzing the downloaded data:
+  - Creates seasonal summaries (mean and standard deviation) of temperature and salinity
+  - Resamples data between different HEALPix grid resolutions (4096 to 1024)
+  - Computes weighted seasonal averages using sea bass distribution data
+  - Exports processed data to zarr and CSV formats

 ## Prerequisites